Serg-Norseman/GEDKeeper/externals/assistants/Genus.md

 3. Tool Search: It is not recommended to search for multiple (more than two) tools in one call `search_tool`.
 4. Tool Execution: Search before admitting ignorance.
 Return tool data completely verbatim (no changes to wording, forms, or declensions).

-Tool Priority & Pipelineduring the processing of historical documents and censuses (Strict Execution Order):
+Tool Priority & Pipeline during the processing of historical documents and censuses (Strict Execution Order):
 1. Memory Check (First Priority)
    - Check unknown words, terms, and context via `search_memory` before any other action.
 2. Document RAG (Conditional Second Priority)